 Where is El Camino Real de Tierra Adentro National Historic Trail?
 In the US, the trail stretches from Ohkay Owingeh, New Mexico (29 miles north of Santa Fe) to El Paso, Texas for 404 miles (650 km).
 The historic corridor extends to Mexico City, Mexico for a total of about 1,441 miles (2,320 km)

 Where can I get my Passport stamped?
 Go to the Passport for Your National Parks web pages on this website for stamp locations in New Mexico and Texas.

 What is El Camino Real?
 From 1598 to 1882 El Camino Real de Tierra Adentro was part of a network of royal roads throughout Mexico that ran from Spanish capital to Spanish capital.
 When Mexican independence was achieved, El Camino Real ceased to be a royal road, because the Spanish crown had been ousted.
-However, the route continued in use during the Mexican National Period, as Mexican and Indian travelers, traders, settlers, soldiers, clergymen, and Anglo merchants continued their activities along it.
-The time period is from 1598 to 1882.
+However, the route continued to be in use during the Mexican National Period, as Mexican and Indian travelers, traders, settlers, soldiers, clergymen, and Anglo merchants continued their activities along it.

 What is a national trail?
 Much like a national park, a national trail is created by an act of Congress.
-There are currently 30 national scenic and historic trails in the National Trails System.
-National scenic trails are hike-through trails designated for their natural beauty, environmental importance, and opportunity for outdoor recreation.
+National historic trails are congressionally designated official routes that reflect the research, review, and recommendation of many trail experts.
 National historic trails commemorate historic trade, migration, and other routes important to American culture.

 How can I learn more about El Camino Real National Historic Trail and take part in organized activities along the trail?
 The nonprofit organization that helps research, tour, sign, interpret, and protect the trail is El Camino Real de Tierra Adentro Trail Association.
 Visit their website at: http://www.caminorealcarta.org/